 Psychological Consequences of being an Obese Woman

 Being obese in it carries a lot of psychological consequences.
 Being a woman who is obese adds to the psychological burden.
-My experience as a bariatric surgeon interacting with cross section of women who were obese and were looking for surgical cure makes me compile the psychological burden they undergo.
+My experience as a bariatric surgeon interacting with a cross-section of women who were obese and were looking for a surgical cure makes me compile the psychological burden they undergo.

 General False Beliefs Prevalent Among Obese Women Due to Media & Peers

 - A false belief that they are non-attractive to the opposite sex is a psychological killer.
-Unfortunately this causes a lot of mental stress and they have a just feeling that they are not living their life full.
+Unfortunately, this causes a lot of mental stress and they have a just feeling that they are not living their lives full.

 - Another false belief that being obese is not being beautiful is also prevalent.